jverwaer/RootHairML/README.md

-# rhsegmentor: root hair segmentation
+# RootHairML: machine-learning-assisted root hair segmentation

-**rhsegmentor** is a Python package simplifies the bulk segmentation and analysis of root hair images.
+**RootHairML** is a Python package simplifies the bulk segmentation and analysis of root hair images.

 <center>
 <img src="image.png" alt="example" width="500"/>
 </center>

-## Using rhsegmentor
+## Using RootHairML

-rhsegmentor is available as a Python package and can be pip-installed.
+RootHairML is available as a Python package and can be pip-installed.
 However, users who prefer not to pip-install the package will find most functionalities of the package in `bundle` folder (the Python modules `root_segmentor_VIB.py` and `skeleton_processor.py` in that folder).

 - **Option 1: step-by-step analysis.** Users who want to learn about the functionalities of the package and the structure of the analysis pipeline are advised to follow the steps as described in *Installation* and *Tutorial* below.